Q5: Fake or Real News

 - Have experts in the field been connected to the story or authored the information?

-5. Share the names and web links to the articles you read with your teacher.
-Be sure to include the answers to each of the questions in Steps One-Four above.
+Share the names and web links to the articles you read with your teacher and be sure to include the answers to each of the four questions above.

 Fact Check Political Stories